sole-legui/sole-legui/README.md

 ### Hi there I’m Sole 👋

 - 🌱 I’m currently learning Data Science.
 I’ve a background in Tourism Industry, Social Media, E-commerce and Digital Marketing.
-- 🚀 I’m looking for new profesional challenges.
+- 🚀 I’m looking for new professional challenges.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like sewing and upcycling clothes